 - A common misconception about solar photovoltaic (PV) panels is that they inherently cause or create glare.
 Light absorption rather than reflection is the central function of solar PV panels.
 By design, glare is minimized because any light reflected is no longer available to be converted into electricity. - Solar PV panels are constructed of dark-colored (usually blue or black) materials and are covered with anti-reflective coatings.
-Modern PV panels reflect as little as 2% of incoming sunlight. - Hecate Energy is committed to working with the adjacent landowners and the community to ensure minimal visual impact occurs.
+Modern PV panels reflect as little as 2% of incoming sunlight, about the same as water and less than soil or even wood shingles. - Hecate Energy is committed to working with the adjacent landowners and the community to ensure minimal visual impact occurs.
 A vegetative landscape plan will be designed to screen the Project from adjacent areas. - Glare impacts are not anticipated for the Project.